-Block Multiplexer Channels
+2880 Block Multiplexer Channels

 Block multiplexer channels are designed to increase system throughput by increasing the amount of data entering and leaving the system in a given period of time (the effective data rate).
-A single block multiplexer channel can support interleaved, concurrent execution of multiple high-speed I/O operations, much as the byte multiplexer channels can be shared by multiple low-speed devices.
+A single-block multiplexer channel can support interleaved, concurrent execution of multiple high-speed I/O operations, much as the byte multiplexer channels can be shared by multiple low-speed devices.

-Model 145 selector channels can function as block multiplexer channels.
-When a channel is in selector mode, upon initiation of a commandchained program, the channel remains busy for the entire time the channel program is in operation, whether or not data is actually being transferred.
+A block multiplexer channel may also operate in selector channel mode.
+When it does, it is compatible with System/360 selector channels.
+In selector mode, upon initiation of a commandchained program, the channel remains busy for the entire time the channel program is in operation, whether or not data is actually being transferred.
 In block multiplexer mode, the channel disconnects from the channel program during certain nondata transfer operations and becomes available for an I/O operation on another device so that data transfer operations are interleaved.

-Block multiplexer channels allow attachment of the 806-KB 3330 and the 1.5-MB 2305 Model 2 facilities to the Model 145.
-The Model 145 may have up to four block multiplexer channels.
+Block multiplexer channels allow attachment of the 806 KB 3330 and the 1.5 MB 2305 Model 2 facilities to the Model 168.
+The Two-Byte Interface optional feature can be installed on a 2880 to double its data transfer rate capability to 3.0 MB so that the 2305 Model 1 facility can be attached.